Madeline Stewart

-Go-karting
+Madeline Eva Stewart (born 2 August 2000) is a New Zealand racing driver competing in the Porsche Carrera Cup North America series in 2024.

+Karting career

-Madeline and her sister Ashleigh were well known in the Karting scene in both New Zealand and Australia.
-The Stewart Sisters Racing duo competed in on both sides of the Tasman in predominantly in Rotax based series before Madeline moved to KZ2 and Ashleigh to IAME X30.
+Madeline and her sister Ashleigh were well known in the karting scene in both New Zealand and Australia.
+The Stewart Sisters Racing duo competed on both sides of the Tasman Sea predominantly in Rotax based series before Madeline moved to KZ2 and Ashleigh to IAME X30.

 Early years

 Madeline began racing go-karts at Kartsport Wellington in 2010 at the age of 9.
 She raced in the Cadet Class for two years with her most notable achievement being a win in her local club's annual enduro race in 2011.
 The race started on a wet track with Madeline, the only driver to start on slicks.
 She endured a tough start to the race falling a long way back before a late-race charge on a drying track saw her take the lead with one lap to go, winning by 10 seconds.

 In 2012 Madeline moved up to the Junior Restricted class, which she did not enjoy and moved quickly up to Junior where she saw significant success including 2nd at the South Island Sprint Championships in 2015 and Pole position at the 2016 Kartsport New Zealand National Sprint Championship.